 Note: Even though PCOS is common among people born with ovaries, physicians may not immediately recognize the symptoms as being indicative of PCOS – so the syndrome often goes undiagnosed until later in life.

 How to Manage PCOS Symptoms

-Unlike many other syndromes and diseases, with PCOS, you can make a noticeable difference with lifestyle modifications.
+Unlike many other syndromes and conditions, with PCOS, you can make a noticeable difference with lifestyle modifications.
 Things like exercise, nutrition/dietary choices, supplements, meditation, yoga, and support groups, have an impact on symptom management.

 If you or your partner think that you might have PCOS, please speak to a doctor before making any lifestyle changes or taking any supplements.
 Click the button below to schedule a consultation with one of our physicians.

-Is PCOS More Commonly Diagnosed in the LGBTQIA+ Community?
+Is PCOS more common in the LGBTQIA+ community?

 It seems that members of the LGBTQIA+ community are more likely to face the challenges of PCOS than their straight counterparts.
 According to Dr. Rina Agrawal’s study of 618 patients, “Initial results are also suggestive of a significantly greater hyperandrogenism in lesbians compared with heterosexual women.”

 Gretchen Kubacky, PsyD, goes on to remind us that a link between PCOS and the queer community should not be taken as causation: “For starters, it’s important to make it clear that this study is NOT suggesting that PCOS is caused by lesbianism, or that lesbianism is caused by PCOS.
 Say it with me now: correlation is not causation!”

 In addition to a high occurrence of PCOS amongst LGBTQ+ folks born with ovaries, there are other factors that lead to under-diagnosis and treatment of the condition within the queer community.